Skip to main content

 Lodges In Timbavati

-Timbavati Reserve lies on the Western boundary of the National Park; the border is unfenced allowing the wildlife to move freely between the two reserves.
-Timbavati is world famous for it wildlife and remote in comparison to the Sabi Sand Reserve in the South.
+Timbavati Reserve lies on the Western boundary of the National Park; the border is unfenced, allowing the wildlife to move freely between the reserve and the national park.

 Cape Town Game Reserves